Is-Butter/M-ultiTool-Bypass/README.md

 - **Automatic Validation Bypass:** Allows all validation checks to pass.
 - **Distance Preservation:** Preserves your distance driven, no progress loss.
-- **Main Menu Integration:** Loads in the main menu for a seamless user experience.
+- **Main Menu Integration:** Loads in the main menu, no need for clunky menus or buttons.
 - **Automatic Data Update:** Updates internal validation data as soon as the mod loads.
 - **Easy to Use:** Simply download, install, and launch the game.